upside-down-research/squeal/README.md

 ## Project Status

-**Version**: 0.0.6 (pre-release)
+**Version**: 0.1.0 (pre-release)

 This library is in active development.
 The API is stabilizing but may still change.
 It is suitable for experimentation and early adoption, but not recommended for production use until version 1.0.

+## Design Notes

+A core problem of using SQL in programming is the impedence mismatch between the code of the database and the code of the client.

+Efforts such as `ActiveRecord` exist; they are widely panned by SQL experts as producing poor SQL and tend not to "fit" the database itself.
+Writing SQL directly in code has also a poor history - it is notorious for defects and difficulty in maintaining.

+_Query builders_ occupy a middle point, where the power of the programming language brings to bear some maintainability, but the intermediate artifact is still recognizable and controllable by the programmer, leading to a fit with the database.

+This is my contribution in this effort; I developed a Scala query builder for a company quite a few years ago now and it worked well.
+I am pleased to offer a ground-up cleanroom Rust query builder.

+The core problem this design does not touch is the object-relation mapping code.
+I would advise users to write a database model layer, perform the object-relation map there, then transform into the usual in-system state from that point out.

 ## Related Projects